-EXPLORING WATER SUSTAINABILITY THROUGH CHILDREN’S THEATRECategory: 2019, Community Grant, Current, Grant, Water
+EXPLORING WATER SUSTAINABILITY THROUGH CHILDREN’S THEATRECategory: 2019, Community Grant, Completed, Grant, Water

 In 2019, the Evergreen Theatre Society launched Eco Tales, a series re-envisioning well-known fairy-tales into whimsical, entertaining and informative musical theatre shows aimed at increasing awareness and action around issues such as climate change, conservation and energy efficiency while promoting simple actions students can take to care for our earth.

 Evergreen’s next installment in the series, The Wicked Witch of the Wetlands will be a water-inspired adaptation of The Wizard of Oz.
 The play will introduce youth, educators, their families, and the wider community to issues and perspectives connected to water conservation.
 Audiences will learn practical solutions to water protection using familiar elements of The Wizard of Oz narrative.

 In water-rich countries such as Canada, water tends to be taken for granted as many people, particularly children, don’t likely give much thought to the extent to which water is such a critical component of the nexus between food, energy, people and nature.
 The anticipated impact of a well researched and developed script and guide will be an increased awareness as to why we should care about water and the impact of our daily water decisions.
 Through the compelling vehicle of story and song, children will be inspired to become better water stewards.